bright/new-www/content/blog/chatgpt-vs-bard-–-first-look-comparison.md

 Data from the recent “Digital 2023 Global Overview Report'' shows a clear dominance.
 However, AI might make the competition exciting for the first time in 20 years.

 <YouTubeEmbed url='https://www.youtube.com/watch?v=yMpj33Y95ZU' />

+Adding an AI chat solution to Google seems essential to stay ahead of competitors.
+However, there might be reasons why Google didn’t rush into that, even though they definitely worked hard on their own AI chat solution.

+According to the promotional material provided by Google, we can assume that Bard will take over a SERP (search engine results page) position zero.